Sl1mb0/castline/README.md

 from there as a reference for this project.

 `castline` is supported on Linux and MacOS.
-Since Microsoft has somewhat improved it's reputation in the open-source community I might and get around to adding support for Windows.
+Since Microsoft has somewhat improved it's reputation in the open-source community I might get around to adding support for Windows.
 Though I'm not sure Hobbit would approve.
+The fact that Windows isn't _really_ POSIX compliant makes this a lot harder.

 ## Features

 `castline` includes several major features from `nc`:

-- Outbound or inbound connections; TCP or UDP; from _any_ port
+- Outbound or inbound connections; TCP or UDP; from _almost_  any port
+  - I hope to change this
 - Full DNS reverse/forward checking; with warnings
 - Port-scanning abilities; built-in randomizer
 - Loose source-routing capability